 Ever wondered where the world’s largest battery is?
 Well, Australia is home to the biggest lithium-ion battery in the world.
 Tesla has built a 100-megawatt storage system that can supply 129 megawatt-hours of electricity – sufficient to power about 30,000 houses.

-This battery storage system was built and installed by Tesla at Hornsdale Wind farm after a bit of Twitter banter and an incredibly competitive bidding process.
+This battery storage system was built and installed by Tesla at Hornsdale Windfarm after a bit of Twitter banter and an incredibly competitive bidding process.
 The installation cost about $50 million U.S. Dollars.

 This battery is about three times bigger than the previous record-holder, a 30 MW battery system in California.
-The ability to store batteries on a large scale may just bring about the much-needed progress to the renewable energy industry since nature can sometimes be unpredictable.
+The ability to store batteries on a large scale may bring about much-needed progress to the renewable energy industry since nature can sometimes be unpredictable.
 The battery in Australia connects to the Hornsdale Wind Farm – made of 99 wind turbines.

 They are joined to an inverter for the facilitation of current from the batteries to the utility system.
-The Powerpack system is adaptable, meaning that it can supply power on both small and large scale depending on the need.
+The Powerpack system is adaptable, meaning that it can supply power on both small and large scales depending on the need.